Almaric78/gravity-engine/README.md

 ## Special Commands and GUI :
 - SPACE : Pause state (very important !)
-- Left Click : Select a ball
+- Left Click : Select a ball and show information on it
 - Righ Clik : Add velocity ball throught the raycast hit with the START_SPEED specified on right DAT Control panel
 - ESC/ECHAP : Swith Active/Inactive control of Free Cam (for FirstPersonControls.js specifically, but little buggy)
 - H : Show/Hide DAT GUI panel